VAWA Self-Petition

 This interim rule amends the Immigration and Naturalization Service regulations on: Petition to classify alien as immediate relative of a United States citizen or as preference immigrant; Self-petitioning for certain battered or abused spouses and children.

 Implementation of the Crime Bill Self-Petitioning for Abused or Battered Spouses or Children of U.S. Citizens or Lawful Permanent Residents.
-This is the first government memo on self-petitioning, so changes in the law may have affected some of it, but the information on annulments (p.
-6) and transferring previous priority dates (p.
-2) is still valid and helpful.

 See several new provisions incorporated in this document, their proper interpretation and administration.